miensol/miensol.github.io/_posts/2018-03-11-deploy-lambda-with-cloudformation.md

 }
 ```

-We can now use the following commands to deploy our Lambda function:
+we can use the following commands to compile and deploy  Lambda functions:

 ```bash
 ./node_modules/.bin/tsc